 If you have been involved in a bus accident, Coleman Legal can assist you in pursuing a claim for any injuries you may have suffered.
 If an accident was not your fault, you may be entitled to compensation.

 Have you been involved in a Bus Accident?

-Examples of the types of bus accident claims we have encountered in practice
+Types of bus accident claims we have encountered in practice

 - Tripping or falling whilst on a bus

 - Injuries caused due to the negligence or poor driving of the bus driver

 - Collisions by the bus with other vehicles causing injury to passengers

 - Being involved in a collision with a bus

 - Exiting a bus and having an accident due to the driver’s positioning of the bus